-Support different image format and customized ROI setting.
+Support different image formats and customized ROI settings.
 The specified ROI will increase the image frame rate in some models.

-Note: The following figures are for reference only.
+The following figures are for reference only.
 The actual format depends on the camera's supported formats.

 3.2.1 Camera Data Format